Private William Fairman, Co. H, 154th Tennessee Infantry, CSA

 Hair: Lt Eyes: Blue Height: 5’10”

-- The United States Federal Census taken on September 7th in Allegheny City, Allegheny County, PA shows William, an undertaker, and Hattie living with their 3 year old son Robert.
+- September 7: The U.S. Federal Census enumerated in Allegheny City, Allegheny County, PA showed William, an undertaker, and Hattie living with their 3 year old son Robert.

-- The United States Federal Census taken on June 9th in Allegheny, Allegheny County, PA shows William Fairman, an undertaker, living at 41 Ohio Street.
-He is divorced and living on his own.
+- June 9: The U.S. Federal Census enumerated in Allegheny, Allegheny County, PA showed William Fairman, an undertaker, living at 41 Ohio Street.
+He was divorced and living on his own.

-- William Thomas Pressley Fairman dies just 11 days after his youngest daughter was born on March 17th in Pittsburgh, Allegheny County, PA.
-He is buried at Union Dale Cemetery.
+William Thomas Pressley Fairman died just 11 days after his youngest daughter was born on March 17th in Pittsburgh, Allegheny County, PA.
+He was buried at Union Dale Cemetery.
 The Cemetery his father founded.

-- The United States Federal Census taken on June 11th in Allegheny, Allegheny County, PA shows a widowed Mollie, living with her children: Agnes J., 17yrs, William T. P. , 14, Marie H., 11, and Margaret, 6.
+- June 11: The U.S. Federal Census enumerated in Allegheny, Allegheny County, PA showed a widowed Mollie, living with her children: Agnes J., 17yrs, William T. P. , 14, Marie H., 11, and Margaret, 6.
 Also living with the family is Mollie’s sister Emma M. Herron.